mattmar/ibuttoncharge/README.md

 ## Options
 temp: numeric vector or data.frame/matrix with numeric data in the first column.

 sampling_interval: Sampling interval in minutes.

 prev_charge: Battery charge in maH before the beginning of the current mission.
-The initial battery charge is 48 maH.
+The factory fresh battery charge is 48 maH.

 humidity: if TRUE then humidity was sampled together with temperature.

 res: numeric resolution of the converted temperature, "8bit" or "11bit".

 plotting: if TRUE the cumulative used charge is plotted against each sample

 printing: if TRUE ibutton settings and battery consumption metrics are printed on the screen

 ## References: